 During preparation or simulation of your GROMACS systems, the GROMACS package output some useful informations.
 You can find this output in the GROMACS output window by pressing on the button .
 There you will be able to save the GROMACS output in a .txt file by pressing on the Save button or to clear it by pressing on the Clear button.

-For remarks or suggestions, please let us know in the comments below or in the forum.
+For remarks or suggestions, please let us know in the comments below or on the SAMSON forum.